-Tamil Nadu: BJP leaders go ahead with ‘Vetri Vel Yatra’, defying state government’s orders
+Tamil Nadu BJP chief arrested for launching ‘Vetri Vel Yatra’, defying state government’s order

 On Thursday, the Tamil Nadu government had denied permission for the Yatra citing risk of the coronavirus pandemic.

-A day after the Tamil Nadu government denied the Bharatiya Janata Party permission to hold its “Vetri Vel Yatra”, functionaries of the saffron party on Friday embarked on the journey, reported NDTV.
+The police in Tamil Nadu on Friday arrested Bharatiya Janata Party’s state unit chief L Murugan as he started the “Vetri Val Yatra”, despite the government denying permission to conduct the roadshow amid the coronavirus pandemic, NDTV reported.

-The party’s Tamil Nadu unit President L Murugan headed to Tiruttani in the morning for the yatra, according to NDTV.
-Meanwhile, the police in Nazarathpet area in Chennai allowed Murugan and other party members to proceed for the march, according to The Indian Express.
+Murugan headed to Tiruttani in the morning for the yatra, according to the news channel.
+The arrest was part of the administration’s move to stop the event.

-Around 100 members of the BJP were stopped by the police and only Murugan and some 20 others were allowed, The Times of India reported.
+Around 100 members of the BJP were stopped by the police, The Times of India reported.
 At least 500 police personnel were deployed at Tiruttani to prevent BJP workers from gathering in large numbers.

 Earlier during the day, speaking to the media, Tamil Nadu BJP leader H Raja had said that they will go ahead with the Yatra and threatened of agitation if permission was denied for the same.
 Murugan also told NDTV: “I have a right to offer prayers at the temple.
 To worship is my constitutional right.”